Marginally deformed AdS$_5$/CFT$_4$ Backgrounds in Type IIB

 \subsection{G-Structure description and review}

-In order to easily keep track of the Supersymmetry when dimensionally reducing $\mathcal{N}=2$ Gaiotto-Maldacena to Type IIA, it proves highly useful to use the method of G-Structures.
+In order to easily keep track of the supersymmetry when dimensionally reducing $\mathcal{N}=2$ Gaiotto-Maldacena to Type IIA, it proves highly useful to use the method of G-Structures.
 We now provide a brief review, with a focus on the GM description used throughout this paper.
 This will set up the next section, where we discuss the G-Structure formalism for the Gaiotto-Maldacena background, it's IIA reduction and subsequent IIB T-Dual solution.\\

-Supersymmetric solutions of M-Theory or Type II Supergravity must satisfy the necessary Supersymmetry conditions, usually given in terms of a spinor and metric, as well as the Bianchi identities\footnote{Where we follow the convention that $d_H$ is defined with a minus, as follows } \beq \begin{gathered} \partial_\epsilon \psi_M=0,~~~~~~~~~~~~~~~~~~~~~\partial_\epsilon \lambda=0,\\ d_HF=0,~~~~~~~~~~~dH_3=0, \end{gathered} \eeq where $\psi_m$ are the Gravitinos, $\lambda$ the Dilatini and $\epsilon^a$ are two 2D Majorana-Weyl spinors (with $a=(1,2)$).
+Supersymmetric solutions of M-Theory or Type II Supergravity must satisfy the necessary supersymmetry conditions, usually given in terms of a spinor and metric, as well as the Bianchi identities\footnote{Where we follow the convention that $d_H$ is defined with a minus, as follows } \beq \begin{gathered} \partial_\epsilon \psi_M=0,~~~~~~~~~~~~~~~~~~~~~\partial_\epsilon \lambda=0,\\ d_HF=0,~~~~~~~~~~~dH_3=0, \end{gathered} \eeq where $\psi_m$ are the Gravitinos, $\lambda$ the Dilatini and $\epsilon^a$ are two 11D Majorana-Weyl spinors (with $a=(1,2)$).

-The technique of G-structures allows one to recast the above Supersymmetry equations (involving a spinor and metric) in terms of non-spinorial and geometrical objects (forms).
-For our purposes, we will focus on the Supersymmetry conditions for Gaiotto-Maldacena and it's daughter Supergravity solutions, namely Mink$_4\times M^7$ and Mink$_4\times M^6$ backgrounds.
+The technique of G-structures allows one to recast the above supersymmetry equations (involving a spinor and metric) in terms of non-spinorial and geometrical objects (forms).
+For our purposes, we will focus on the supersymmetry conditions for Gaiotto-Maldacena and it's daughter Supergravity solutions, namely Mink$_4\times M_7$ and Mink$_4\times M_6$ backgrounds.
 The interested reader is directed to \cite{Grana:2005sn,Grana:2005jc,Gauntlett:2004zh,Kaste:2003zd,Gauntlett:2003cy,TomTextbook,Grana:2006kf,TomsNotes} for more detailed and insightful discussions on the topic.

-In this discussion, we are interested in the internal (compact) space, writing the metric as a Warp product.
-In the Mink$_4\times $M$^7$ M-Theory case, we have \beq ds_{11}^2=e^{2\hat{A}}ds^2(\text{Mink}_4)+ds^2(M_7), \eeq where $\hat{A}$ is a function of the internal space, $M_7$, coordinates.
-We decompose the spinors on the non-compact/compact parts of the space, as $\epsilon = \psi_+\otimes \theta_++\psi_-\otimes \theta_-$ (following the notation of \cite{Kaste:2003zd}) where $\theta$ are 7 dimensional spinors, with $\theta_+=\theta_-^*$.
+In this discussion, we are interested in the internal space, writing the metric as a Warp product.
+In the Mink$_4\times M_7$ M-Theory case, we have \beq ds_{11}^2=e^{2\hat{A}}ds^2(\text{Mink}_4)+ds^2(M_7), \eeq where $\hat{A}$ is a function of the internal space, $M_7$, coordinates.
+We decompose the spinors on the external/internal parts of the space, as $\epsilon = \psi_+\otimes \theta_++\psi_-\otimes \theta_-$ (following the notation of \cite{Kaste:2003zd}) where $\theta$ are 7 dimensional spinors, with $\theta_+=\theta_-^*$.